tani99/travel-app-cursor/README.md

-# WelcomeApp - React Native Authentication
+# React Native Auth Template

-A modern React Native app with beautiful authentication UI and Firebase integration.
+A modern React Native authentication template with beautiful UI and Firebase integration.
+Use this template to quickly start building your next app with authentication features.

 ## Features